dgroomes/stackoverflow-look-back/README.md

 1. Expand the votes data into posts data using <https://data.stackexchange.com>
 1. View and search a copy of the posts data

-The source code is laid out in a directory structure that generally groups code by the execution context that the code runs in and is inviting for future additions like Manifest V3 support, or a Safari browser extension.
+The source code is laid out in a directory structure that separates generic code from the *Look Back Tool*-specific code.
+Within the *Look Back Tool* code it is generally grouped by the execution context that the code runs in and is inviting for future additions like Manifest V3 support, or a Safari browser extension.

+* `web-extension-types/`
+    * TypeScript type declaration files for browser (vendor) JavaScript APIs.
+This means there are `.d.ts` files for Chromium's `chrome` JavaScript APIs and FireFox's `browser` JavaScript APIs.
+Yes there is probably an open source version of this but I would prefer to minimize third-party dependencies where feasible.
+* `rpc-framework/`
+    * The code in this directory implements a generic Remote Procedure Call (RPC) framework for browser extensions.
+This code has components that run in all contexts: background scripts, popup scripts, content scripts, and the web page.
+* `src/`
+    * The code in this directory is specific to the *Look Back Tool*.
 * `src/web-page/`
     * The code in this directory runs on the web page.
 * `src/backend/`
     * The code in this directory runs in the extension *backend* contexts: background workers, popups, and content scripts.
-* `src/rpc/`
-    * The code in this directory implements a generic Remote Procedure Call (RPC) framework for browser extensions.
-This code has components that run in all contexts: background scripts, popup scripts, content scripts, and the web page.
 * `src/chromium-manifest-v2/`
     * Code that supports a Manifest V2 web extension developed for Chromium browsers.
 * `src/firefox-manifest-v2/`